Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 05:50 So you can just look at the table of contents.

-05:52 The one that I really, the last one I think is the most important for me is strong opinions loosely held.
+05:51 The last one I think is the most important for me is strong opinions loosely held.

-05:59 And for this, for me, this means that I'm gonna have a default approach to test for a lot of problems and a default way to do things.
+05:59 And for me, this means that I'm going to have a default approach to test for a lot of problems and a default way to do things.

 06:09 It just speeds things up.